auryan898/BrickPi3_Java/README.md

 This can only be done after installing SWIG 4.0, and it must be done on a Raspberry Pi running Raspbian.

-**Warning:** this action will also overwrite the automatic library loading and extraction tool built in to the auto-generated Java code (will provide a fix for this at a later date).
+**Note:** this action will also overwrite the automatic library loading and extraction tool built in to the auto-generated Java code (will provide a fix for this at a later date).